jasjaprick/lamby/README.md

  <h3>Front-End</h3>

-   - types/jest.
+   - types/jest
-   - react-test-render.
+   - react-test-render
-   -  react-test-renderer.
+   -  react-test-renderer
-   -  testing-library.
+   -  testing-library
-   -  jest-dom.
+   -  jest-dom

 <h3> Back-End</h3>

-   -    jest.
+   -    jest
-   -    mocha.
+   -    mocha
-   -    chai.
+   -    chai
-   -    supertest.
+   -    supertest

 Because of the testing implementation, it ensures the stability of the code in case it can be expanded or refactored.